With more than 60,000 students currently enrolled at Monash, our University is a thriving community of people from all walks of life.

-International students who are progressing from Monash College (Diploma Part 2) to Monash University will have a different enrolment date.
-You must refer to the enrolment flyer for the date specific to your course.
+International students who are progressing from a Monash College Diploma, to Monash University will have a different enrolment date.
+You must refer to the enrolment flyer for the date specific to your course:

-For international students completing the Diploma Part 2 in June 2016 in Australia or overseas, refer to the Monash College (completing in June 2016) Progressing to Monash University Enrolment Flyer
+- For international students completing the Diploma in October 2016 in Australia or overseas, refer to the Monash College (completing in October 2016) Progressing to Monash University Enrolment Flyer

-Note: Diploma Part 1, Monash University Foundation Year (MUFY), Monash English Bridging (MEB) and Monash English (ME) students progressing to Monash University, must refer to the Monash University Enrolment Flyer for July 2016
+Note: Monash University Foundation Year (MUFY), Monash English Bridging (MEB) and Monash English (ME) students progressing to Monash University, must refer to the Monash University Enrolment Flyer for July 2016

 |2017||Enrolment period||Orientation||Classes begin|